JohnnyGOX17/john-gentile-website/kb/lifestyle/diet-exercise.md

 * Fast at least 16 hours a day- 16 hours is the minimum to be in a fasted state and get benefits-, and work your way up to a 20 hour fast for exponential benefits
   + A common time-frame is to fast from when you wake up until dinner time, that way your feeding window ends around when you expect to go to bed
-  + Prolonged fasting (24-48 hours) can have increased mental benefits but decreased physical benefits.
+  + [Prolonged fasting](#long-term-fasting) (24+ hours) can have increased mental benefits but decreased physical benefits.
 These may be beneficial to do every other month or so for cellular rejuvenation purposes.
   + Dry fasting, where not drinking or eating during your fast, is extreme (don't do more often than every 3 or 6 months) but is where your body burns extra fat to create molecular water from the stored cells
 * Work out in a fasted state rather than during your feeding window to burn a significant amount of fat
   + For instance, working out when you wake up in the morning when you're in the middle of your fast